Latest Activity

 PARENTS AGAINST INJUSTICE PAIN DISCLAIMER

-It has come to my attention that the Unfounded Organisation still has the PAIN Link on their main Website.I would like to clarity that PAIN and two other Organisations have no dealings with Unfounded whatsoever.Parents Against Injustice PAIN Website links were added to their Website without our prior permission.Thus we cannot accept any responsibility for any advice placed on the Unfounded Website.I have personally contacted the Organisation secretary about this issue and asked them to remove…See More
+It has come to my attention that the Unfounded Organisation still has the PAIN Link on their main Website.I would like to clarity that PAIN has no dealings with lUnfounded whatsoever...Parents Against Injustice PAIN Website links were added to their Website without our prior knowledge.Thus we cannot accept any responsibility for any advice placed on the Unfounded website..
+I have personally contacted the Organisation secretary about this issue and asked them to remove the PAIN Website link…See More

 May 17